Zelhorst92/1stMileStone-GymSite/README.md

 ## Wireframes

 I have made wireframes for the sizes Mobile, Tablet and Desktop.
 As per Bootstrap order, from small to large.
-To make the wireframes I have used the program <a href="https://balsamiq.com/wireframes/">Balsamig Wireframes</a>.
+To make the wireframes I have used the program [Balsamig Wireframes](https://balsamiq.com/wireframes/ "Link to Balsamig Wireframes").

 * [Mobile Wireframe](/wireframes/mobile-wireframe-index.png)
 * [Tablet Wireframe](/wireframes/tablet-wireframe-index.png)